Introducing MechWarrior: Living Legends - Community Edition!

-On the Discord server, DM either Leeko#7745 or Bird_Thing#2031, and have ready a portfolio or some other way to show your work and/or capabilities.
+On the Discord server, DM either Leeko or Bird_Thing, and have ready a portfolio or some other way to show your work and/or capabilities.
 Any interviews will be conducted via Discord.
 We're always looking for Flash, Lua, and C++ coders; and more artists (3D and texture) are always welcome!
+You can check out our jobs posts on ModDB for details about the kind of you'll be doing.
 We will not accept graphs or snippets of code as demonstration of your coding skills.
 If you want to help but feel you don’t have the skills, you can still help by simply spreading the word that this project exists!

 Any asset to be considered for implementation must be evaluated by the following criteria: viability (can it be implemented in a balanced manner?) and uniqueness (will it add anything to the game that isn't already there?).
 Going off of that ruleset, Urbanmech is never happening. :P

 Unless you can find someone willing to do some intensive headbanging in the realms of borderline undocumented Flash and Lua programming, this is very unlikely.